Menu

 The CAIE exam board uses a syllabus to clearly state, among other things, the subject course content and methods of final assessments.
 Additionally, the CAIE exam board will give suggested textbooks and other resources, some of which are endorsed (that is, they carefully follow the specific syllabus or specification).
 Teachers and students can choose the best resources to facilitate learning.

+Each exam board uses a syllabus or specification to clearly state, among other things, the subject course content and methods of final assessments.
+Additionally, each exam board will give suggested textbooks and other resources, some of which are endorsed (that is, they carefully follow the specific syllabus or specification).
+Teachers and students can choose the best resources to facilitate learning.
 You don't need all the suggested resources, but it is useful to have one or two textbooks as a scaffold, alongside the syllabus or specification and online resources as needed.

-So, let me pass on what I have used, at one time or another, to teach Cambridge AS and A Level Thinking Skills (9694).
+I will pass on what I have used, at one time or another, to teach Cambridge AS and A Level Thinking Skills (9694).

 To have the most success in final assessments (exams), read the syllabus or specification carefully.
 Consider this as the rule book, as it gives clear details about the subject.